 The executor will need to look into obtaining unoccupied property insurance.
 These types of policies will cater more specifically to risks that are typically associated with empty properties.
 They also tend to be shorter than the regular 12 months period that regular home insurance cover, they are typically set periods of three, six, nine or 12 months with the option to be extended if needed.

 There are a few different types of unoccupied property cover and you should be careful when deciding which one to buy.
 A cheaper policy can be enticing but it may not cover everything that you may want or need.
 It is important to check what the policy includes and decide what extent of cover you want.
 A basic level of cover may be suitable in some cases if the property is not left unattended for long periods of time, whereas a fuller coverage would be beneficial if regular checks are not possible.

 You should also decide whether it will be necessary to obtain contents insurance as well as building insurance.
 Building insurance will only cover the buildings permanent fixtures, for example walls, paths, driveway ect, if the property is completely empty this may be all you need but if there are still possessions inside you should look into contents insurance.
 Contents insurance will cover moveable objects for example furniture and decorations.

 A lot of insurance companies will have a list of requirements that need to be met in order for them to insure the unoccupied property.
 A standard requirement from most insurers is that the property must be visited at least once every 7 days and that the property should be generally maintained, especially the exterior to prevent the property from becoming decrepit.
-Some may also require for the locks to be of a certain standard and if not replaced to meet these standards.
-You should make sure your properly understand the requirements of the insurance company and that you can properly fulfill them when accepting the terms of the policy.
+Some may also require for the locks to be of a certain standard and if not, they must be replaced to meet these standards.
+You should make sure your properly understand the requirements of the insurance company and that you can properly fulfil them when accepting the terms of the policy.